gnuton/RagBag/Docs/javascript.md

 "abcd".startsWith("a") // true
 ```
 ####4.
 Arrays #####
+JS implements Arrays as objects so the complexity of such is the following:
+Access - O(1)
+Appending - Amortized O(1) (sometimes resizing the hashtable is required; usually only insertion is required)
+Prepending - O(n) via unshift, since it requires reassigning all the indexes
+Insertion - Amortized O(1) if the value does not exist.
+O(n) if you want to shift existing values (Eg, using splice).
+Deletion - Amortized O(1) to remove a value, O(n) if you want to reassign indices via splice.
+Swapping - O(1)

+Since JS arrays are object, developers can use strings as indexes, but that's a bad practice.
 ```js
 // Can be instantiated in these ways: var a = [Date.now(), "test", 12, ["something",2]] // Arrays can contain different variable types